jordanhoare/jordanhoare/README.md

-<h4 align="center">A junior python developer with some web code experience, who enjoys the challenges of ML & DevOps.</h4>
+<h4 align="center">I'm a passionate junior developer who enjoys the challenges of data engineering, machine learning and analytics.
+I specialise in Python but have visualisation experience using PowerBI (intermediate M-Query & DAX) and web code experience with a variety of JavaScript libraries.</h4>
 <p align="center">
     <a href="https://www.linkedin.com/in/jordan-hoare/">
         <img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" />